 - What are they offering in terms of package and benefits?
 Something you could add to your package?
 Does this make the competitor’s jobs more attractive to your people?
 What do you want to do about it?

-- Are they many CVs within job boards of their current employees looking for a new role?
+- Are there many CVs within job boards of their current employees looking for a new role?

 What makes a great employee?